Thursday, 5 January 2017

 2. Children

-• Is listless, irritable, or has poor eye contact.
+• Is listless, unusually irritable, or has poor eye contact with you.

-• Has a fever that lasts longer than 3 days.
+• Has a fever that persists for longer than 3 consecutive days.

-• Has a fever after being left in a hot car (seek emergency care).
+• Has a fever after being in a high-heat environment, such as being left in a hot car (Seek Emergency Care).

 3. Adults